Tejesvani/HireMinion/README.md

 ✅ Try running the resume extractor again
 ✅ Check the `templates/` folder for your `.json` file and edit if needed

+### Connection request or InMail is empty
+✅ Make sure the **Connection Request** or **InMail** checkbox was checked before clicking Scrape ✅ Click **"Generate"** to regenerate with those options enabled without re-scraping

 ---

 ## 💡 Pro Tips

 1. **Keep the backend running** in a terminal window while job hunting
 2. **Pin the extension** for quick access
-3. **Use Custom Prompt** to ask questions like:
-   - "What skills should I emphasize?"
-   - "Summarize the key requirements"
-   - "What's the salary range?"
+3. **Use a Master Resume** for roles outside your primary track — let HireMinion pick and tailor from your full history
+4. **Check all boxes** on first run for a complete application package in one click
+5. **Use Q&A** for every application question — answers are specific to that company and role, not generic
+6. **Click Store immediately after applying** — it records the URL, role, company, and resume used, so you can retrieve the exact details before an interview
-4. **Check your tailored resume** before sending — AI is helpful but not perfect!
+7. **Check your tailored resume** before sending — AI is helpful but not perfect!

 ---